Large-Momentum Effective Theory: Introduction

 Over the years, it has gradually become clear that a dedicated experimental facility to fully explore the partonic landscape of the proton is required.
 To meet this requirement, the US nuclear science community has proposed, to build a high-energy, high-luminosity Electron-Ion Collider (EIC)~\cite{Geesaman:2015fha}, which has been recently approved by the US Department of Energy.
-The new collider accelerates electrons to 10-30 GeV and ions up to 100 GeV/nucleon including the proton and heavy ions all the way up to Pb or U, realizing the center-of-mass collision energy $E_{\rm cm}$ between 40 to 170 GeV.
+The new collider accelerates electrons to 10-30 GeV and ions--- including the proton and heavy nuclei all the way up to Pb or U--- up to 100 GeV per nucleon, realizing the center-of-mass collision energy $E_{\rm cm}$ from 40 to 170 GeV.
 The corresponding electron energy in fixed-target experiments would be 100 GeV to 10 TeV.
-The beams are polarized, with high-luminosity up to $10^{33-34}$ {collisions/cm$^2$/s, which are critical for studying exclusive processes such as DVCS.
-The kinematic range of the collisions covers $x_B$ down to sub-$10^{-4}$, and $Q^2$ as high as $10^4$ GeV$^2$.
+The beams are polarized, with high-luminosity up to $10^{33-34}$ collisions/(${\rm cm}^2\cdot{\rm s}$), which are critical for studying exclusive processes such as DVCS.
+The kinematic range of the collisions covers the Bjorken $x_B$ (which coincides with the parton momentum fraction $x$ in the naive parton model to be discussed in the next section) down to sub-$10^{-4}$, and $Q^2$ as high as $10^4$ GeV$^2$.
 Much of the EIC science has been discussed in a dedicated study~\cite{Accardi:2012qut}.

 Of course, the EIC and lattice QCD efforts will not stop at the precision parton physics of the proton.
 More importantly, we need to develop ways or languages to describe the nucleon as a strongly-coupled relativistic quantum system, in much the same way as we understand, for example, the quantum Hall effects in condensed matter physics.
-Without a deep understanding of the mechanisms of strongly-coupled QCD physics, we cannot claim are fundamental understanding of the structure of the proton and neutron, in particular, the origin of their mass and spin.
+Without a deep understanding of the mechanisms of strongly-coupled QCD physics, we cannot claim a fundamental understanding of the structure of the proton and neutron, in particular, the origin of their mass and spin.
 This is one of the most challenging goals facing the standard model of particle and nuclear physics today.